nestordemeure/impersonator/readme.md

 ## Potential improvements

-* update readme with latest commands

 * use the chatGPT API to reduce costs and simplify the code

-* have the persona automatically regenerated if one touches the files in its folder (at best it should be updated rather than recomputed).
+* have the persona be automatically regenerated if one touches the files in its folder (at best it should be updated rather than recomputed)
-* add the possibility of having multiple persona interacting in a single chatb
+* add the possibility of having multiple personas interacting in a single chat
-* add a persona-hub (github repository plus easy way to contribute) and the possibility to download from the hub (could also be decentralised: any github repository with the right file structure)
+* add a persona-hub and the possibility to download from the hub
 * Add a non-shell UI

 Do not hesitate to submit pull requests to this repository if you find improvements or good alternative prompts!